rholder/gradle-autojar/README.md

         attributes('Created-By':'Gradle Autojar')
     }

-    // resource files must be manually added, they are resolved from the classpath for inclusion files = ['foo.txt', 'dir/foo2.txt']
+    // resource files must be manually added, resolved from the classpath for inclusion files = ['foo.txt', 'dir/foo2.txt']

     // additional classes can be manually added when they're not included automatically